StefanoQuiroz/StefanoQuiroz/README.md

 👋 Hi, I’m Stefano.

-👀 I’m interested in Software Developement
+👀 I’m interested in Software Developement and create cool interfaces

-🌱 I’m currently learning MERN Full-Stack Developement @CodingDojo
+🌱 I’m MERN Full-Stack Developer

+🌱 CodingDojo alumni

 💞️ I’m looking to collaborate on some of your ideas